The second boundary value problem for a discrete Monge-Ampere equation: The discrete scheme

 \section{The discrete scheme}

 In this section, we introduce some notation and recall the interpretation of \eqref{m1} as the second boundary value problem for Monge-Amp\`ere equations arising in the geometry of convex hypersurfaces.
 We then recall discrete versions of the notion of subdifferential and describe the numerical scheme.
 We now assume that $R=0$ on $\R^d \setminus \Omega^*$.
+Recall that $R>0$ on $\Omega^*$ and $R \in L^1(\Omega^*)$.